abarker/typped/_sources/pratt_parsing_intro.rst.txt

 single-node subtrees in the final expression tree.
 The other tokens appear in the tree as interior nodes (e.g., tokens for infix operators like ``*``).

-A **parse tree** or **derivation tree**, on the other hand, corresponds to a grammar.
-The internal nodes all correspond to **production rules** in a grammar.
-In a parse tree each non-ignored token returned by the lexer (literal and non-literal) ends up as a leaf node in the parse tree.
-An **abstract syntax tree (AST)** is an abstract representation of the information in a parse tree or expression tree, in some format chosen to be convenient.
+A **derivation tree** or **parse tree**, on the other hand, corresponds to a grammar.
+The internal nodes all correspond to **production rules**  for **nonterminal symbols** in a grammar.
+In a derivation tree every non-ignored token returned by the lexer ends up as a leaf node in the tree.

+An **abstract syntax tree (AST)** is an abstract representation of the information in a derivation tree or expression tree, in some format chosen to be convenient.
+The term **syntax tree** can generally refer to any of the above types of trees.

 A Pratt parser can produce any of the above kinds of trees, depending on how the handler functions are defined, but naturally produces expression trees.
-The term **syntax tree** can generally refer to any of the above types of trees.

 In common usage the **parsing** of text tends to refer to any kind of formal decomposition into a predefined structure, particularly into a tree structure.
-This may include parsing text to a derivation tree, an expression tree, an AST, or the use of various ad hoc methods for breaking the text down into components.
+This may include parsing text to a derivation tree, an expression tree, or an AST.
+It may also include the use of various ad hoc methods for breaking the text down into components.
 Informally, expression trees are often referred to as parse trees.

-The ``parse`` function is assumed to return a syntax tree for the expression it parses.
+The parser's ``parse`` function is assumed to return a syntax tree for the expression it parses.
 In general, many parsers do not return a syntax tree but instead evaluate, interpret, or otherwise process the expressions as they go along.
 We assume that any such evaluation or interpretation is applied at a later stage, based on the returned syntax tree.
 Pratt parsers in general can easily interpret or evaluate languages on-the-fly, but for simplicity the builtin methods of the Typped package always form a syntax tree by default.
-(If type-checking is disabled then arbitrary Pratt Parsers can still be defined using Typped.)
+(Note that if type-checking is disabled then arbitrary Pratt Parsers can still be defined using Typped.)

 .. _Operator precedence: